 From your account dashboard click “New app”.
 The app name is for your reference only, it won't be visible to users.
 Enter the exact package name of your app, and an optional https webhook URL where Hover will post a JSON representation of USSD session details.
-The package name must match your applicationId in AndroidManifest.xml.
+The package name must match the applicationId in your app/build.gradle

 Save your new app and note the API token for use in the next step.

 As of June 7, 2019 the current version of the Hover SDK is `1.2.1`

 If you have issues with your app building and you are using Android X dependencies then we have an SDK variant for that: `1.2.1-androidx`

 To include the SDK in your app, add Hover to your app-level build.gradle dependencies: